-The import of HFC-134a in products with PUR insulation foam, e.g. household fridges and freezers, is considered to be zero in 2022.
+The import of HFC-134a in products with PUR insulation foam, e.g. household fridges and freezers, is zero in 2023.
 The calculation of actual emissions is therefore only from existing stock of household fridges and freezers.

-Actual emissions of HFC-134a from insulating foam 2022 is almost zero tonnes CO2 equivalents.
+Actual emissions of HFC-134a from insulating foam 2023 is zero tonnes CO2 equivalents.